Dongfeng Rich: Peugeot Pick Up

 Due to the Dongfeng Peugeot-Citroën joint venture between PSA and Dongfeng, it was revealed in July 2017 that Dongfeng will manufacture a badge-engineered version of the Dongfeng Rich double cab pickup as the Peugeot Pickup.
 The rebadged pickup would be on sale in Africa starting from September 2017.

 Peugeot replaced it at the beginning of 2021 with the Peugeot Landtrek.

+Third generation (Gold Rich)

+The third generation Rich was launched in 2026 called the Gold Rich.
+Being essentially a cheaper variant of the Rich 6, dimentions are similar.
+The powertrain of the Gold Rich is a Renault supplied 2.3 liter turbo M9T diesel engine developing 108kW and 350N·m mated to a 8-speed automatic transmission.
+Official fuel consumption is 6.8L/100km.